 I did not have to take any guff nor did I sport a buzzcut.
 The authorities let the short-timers grow their hair so we didn’t look like neo-Nazis when we got home.
 But neither did we get any victory parades or welcome home parties.

 Every young person wanted to get involved.
-If you didn’t fancy the idea of killing commies, you had options.
-Many of the kids in my class joined the ‘Peace Corps’ to go abroad and help others less fortunate.
+If you didn’t fancy the idea of killing Communists, you had other options.
+Many of the kids from my class joined the ‘Peace Corps’ to go abroad and help others less fortunate.
 We all felt we were doing our bit to make the world a better place.
 We felt we had a ‘noble cause’.

 Very few men were getting drafted during the winter of 1962.
 I enlisted, as did many of my high school classmates.

 He told me about the Viet Cong.
-I thought they sounded like some primitive jungle tribe running around in loin cloths and banging on drums. (“Well, what type of tanks have they got?”).
+I thought they sounded like some primitive jungle tribe running around in loin cloths, armed with blow-pipes, and banging on drums. (“Well, what type of tanks have they got?”).
 I really thought the old sarge was living in the past.
 I was not interested in jungle warfare.
 I’d seen all those movies about the war in the Pacific, and I hated the thought of all those bugs and leeches.
-Nope, I was heading for Europe, Land of the old Nazis!
-Besides, I’d had two years of high school German classes, and I was not about to let that go to waste in some fetid swamp on the wrong side of the world.
+Nope, I was heading for Europe, possibly because I’d had two years of high school German classes, and I was not about to let that go to waste in some fetid swamp on the wrong side of the world.

 In October I was sent on ‘TDY’ to Frankfurt to study the latest trends in tactical nuclear weapons.
 Let’s just say it was a ‘learning experience’.